xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 profile document with a set of recommendations about core/key features with the appropriate justification will help the emergence of more implementations that meet the operators’ needs.

-Examples of such profile documents are RFCs that were published by the behave WG {{?BCP127}}.
+> Examples of such profile documents are the various RFCs that were published by the behave WG {{?BCP127}}.
+> Another approach is to consider an appraoch similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.
+Such a document
+> would serve as a guide and reference for implementers and any other parties who desire information contained in the 'NETCONF/RESTCONF/YANG'-related RFCs.

-Likewise, reassess the value of some IETF proposals vs. competing/emerging solution would be useful.
+Likewise, reassess the value of some IETF proposals vs. competing/emerging solutions would be useful.

 ## Lack of Agile Process for YANG Modules